Plethystic exponential: Plethystic logarithm

+and ln is the natural logarithm.

 The plethystic programme in physics

 In a series of articles, a group of theoretical physicists, including Bo Feng, Amihay Hanany and Yang-Hui He, proposed a programme for systematically counting single and multi-trace gauge invariant operators of supersymmetric gauge theories.
 In the case of quiver gauge theories of D-branes probing Calabi–Yau singularities, this count is codified in the plethystic exponential of the Hilbert series of the singularity.